Mauricio Ortiz

-Mauricio Ortiz (born 24 June 1986 in Argentina) is an Argentine retired footballer.
+Mauricio Ortiz (born 24 June 1986) is an Argentine retired footballer.

 Career

 At the age of 17, Ortiz played for Aarhus Gymnastikforening in the Danish top flight, scoring 1 goal in 2 appearances.
 However, his contract was not renewed due to his agents requesting too much money.
 After that, Ortiz played for Danish lower league sides Ølstykke, until they went bankrupt, and IF Skjold Birkerød.

 In 2016, he played for Club Villa Mitre in the Argentine fourth division.